-During the quarter ended September 30, 2022, we implemented certain improvements to our internal control and financial reporting processes to address the material weaknesses identified above.
+During the quarter ended September 30, 2022, we implemented certain improvements to our internal control and financial reporting processes to address the material weaknesses identified above in nos.
+1-3.
 These improvements include the following:

 We have continued the process of designing and implementing controls based off of the recommendations from the "Big Four" internal controls review.